daudnadeem/server_health/README.md

 ## Notes

-`constants.py` contains hardcoded values - Possible to extract these to environment variables, but there is no need since nothing is 'secret'
+- `constants.py` contains hardcoded values - Possible to extract these to environment variables, but there is no need since nothing is 'secret'

-`setup.py` used to package this into a python module - Implemented for ease of use `health_monior.py`
+- `setup.py` used to package this into a python module - Implemented for ease of use

+- `health_monior.py` - This is the main script
-    1. contains main()
+    - contains main()
-    2. contains MagServer class
+    - contains MagServer class